wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/4-advanced-usage.md

 Let's create a flow from an AI Builder template:

-1. Click on **My templates** tab in the left menu, the list of available templates will appear
+1. Select **My templates** tab in the left menu, the list of available templates will appear

 2. Type **AI Builder** in the search bar and press enter key.
 All the AI Builder templates will be displayed: